 Development of monitoring procedure and completion criteria

-Spectrum Ecology has a strong theoretical background in restoration ecology and practical field experience in rehabilitation monitoring both in Perth and throughout WA.
+Spectrum Ecology has a strong theoretical background in restoration ecology and practical field experience in environmental rehabilitation monitoring both in Perth and throughout WA.
 We use this knowledge, along with a sound understanding of the system you are operating in, to develop realistic, achievable rehabilitation completion criteria that produce sound environmental outcomes, while attempting to satisfy all stakeholders (industry, community, and government).
 Completion criteria are designed to focus on the key drivers of restoration success, including landform stability and habitability, vegetation structure and composition, dominant and priority species, and threats from invasive species such as weeds.

 Spectrum Ecology has extensive experience in streamlining on-ground rehabilitation monitoring programs, optimising the monitoring methodology to ensure rehabilitation monitoring data captures all relevant information and is comparable with previous flora and vegetation surveys.
 On-ground monitoring is most suited to measuring species composition and richness, and a suite of techniques can be incorporated into the monitoring program, including: